chandru-kt/chat_room/README.md

 1. Open any browser and type the host address, port number, filename in the format given below, 192.168.88.172:8080/bio.html

-2. There will be a login page in which the user needs to enter the correct password.
+2. There will be a login page in which the user needs to enter the correct password --->" codered ".

 3. After that, there will be a Capcha Verification, then the home page of ‘ChatsApp’ is displayed.